 Tardiness: The instructional day begins promptly at the school start time.
 All children are expected to be in place and ready to begin at the specified time you were told in your mandatory orientation meeting.
 Delayed arrivals are disruptive to the group in progress and also difficult for the arriving child.
 We understand that it is occasionally unavoidable to be “running late”.
 This practice should not become a regular occurrence.

-Absence: The current legislation allows up to 15% of the total instructional time to be missed due to absence.
+Absence: The program currently allows up to 13% of the total VPK instructional time to be missed due to absence.
 Documentation of an absence may be submitted in advance of any absence.
 Absences and tardiness may be excused under “extraordinary circumstances” if appropriate documentation is provided.
 These include:

 - Hospitalization of the child, his/her parents or guardian with appropriate documentation

 - Illness of student, his/her parents or guardian that requires a home-stay as documented